Bárðarbunga: Auf Island könnte es wieder spannend werden!

 Link: [www.20min.ch/panorama/news/story/Islaender-sollen-wegen-Gasg...]

-Sputnik Pro says:
+Sputnik Pro hat gesagt:

 Es ist schon interessant dass der isländische Vulkan weiter Lavafontänen ausstösst aber die Medien kaum mehr daran interssiert sind.
 Auf ZDF gibts einen eindrückilichen Filn: [www.zdf.de/ZDFmediathek/beitrag/video/2239908/Bardabunga-bro...]

-Sputnik Pro says:
+Sputnik Pro hat gesagt:

 Nun sind schon mehr als drei Monate vergangen und der Vulkan ist immer noch sehr aktiv.
 So wurde am 15.12. bei vulkane.net folgende Information abgegeben: